About the Big Mac Index

 Our data pipeline works as follows:

-- Big Mac Prices: Sourced from The Economist's official Big Mac Index publication, typically updated twice per year (January and July)
+- Big Mac Prices (Economist tier): Sourced from The Economist's official Big Mac Index publication, typically updated twice per year (January and July)

 - Exchange Rates: Updated daily using Tokyo FX market midday rates